Lars Lassen: Conduct on the state of arable farming in Zealand and Møn

-Lassen must have had some experience with agriculture, from his parents andas a estate manager.
+Lassen must have had some experience with agriculture, from his parents and as an estate manager.
 He was interviewed by the agricultural economist Greger's Otto Bruun Begtrup's for his book on Operation for the state of agriculture in Zealand and Møen, where Lassen talks about his experience with, among other things, feeding cattle with green clover ryegrass, his large and beautiful Dutch (a cattle herd kept for milk production) which he himself administers, and about the successful experiment with a "piil plant" and with the acacia tree.

 Rosengaard and Adamshøj

 In 1796 he bought Rosengård (Kværkebygård), which he sold in 1806.
 Adamshøj, which Lassen also owned, belonged to this farm.

 Egholm castle and Krabbesholm Estate

 In 1804 he bought together with Count Christian Conrad Sophus Danneskiold-Samsøe the Egholm castle and Krabbesholm estate for 284,000 Rd.
 The two companions divided two years later the estates, so that Count Christian Conrad Sophus Danneskiold Samsøe took over Krabbesholm, while Lars Larsen acquired Egholm for 189,333 Rd.
 He sold Egholm in 1809 for 330,000 Rd.